skycoin/hardware-wallet-go/CLI.md

      deviceFirmwareUpdate           Update device's firmware.
-     deviceSignMessage              Ask the device to sign a message using the secret key at given index. deviceCheckMessageSignature    Check a message signature matches the given address. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorGenerateMnemonic       Ask an emulated device to generate a mnemonic and configure itself with it. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index. emulatorCheckMessageSignature  Check a message signature matches the given address. help, h               Shows a list of commands or help for one command
+     deviceSignMessage              Ask the device to sign a message using the secret key at given index. deviceCheckMessageSignature    Check a message signature matches the given address. deviceWipe                     Ask the device to wipe clean all the configuration it contains. emulatorSetMnemonic            Configure an emulated device with a mnemonic. emulatorGenerateMnemonic       Ask an emulated device to generate a mnemonic and configure itself with it. emulatorAddressGen             Generate skycoin addresses using an emulated device. emulatorSignMessage            Ask the emulated device to sign a message using the secret key at given index. emulatorCheckMessageSignature  Check a message signature matches the given address. emulatorWipe                   Ask the emulator to wipe clean all the configuration it contains. help, h               Shows a list of commands or help for one command

 GLOBAL OPTIONS: